Speakers and Panelists - 2015

 President, Delaware Technical Community College

 Dr. Mark T. Brainard, has spent 25 years in a series of executive level positions that have allowed him to lead successful efforts in higher education, business and government in Delaware.
-After earning an associate degree in Criminal Justice from Delaware Tech in 1981 and a bachelor’s degree in Behavioral Science from Wilmington University in 1983, his career in public service began in the Delaware Legislature, where he was appointed as chief of staff for the House Minority Caucus for seven years.
+After earning an associate degree in Criminal Justice from Delaware Tech in 1981 and a bachelor’s degree in Behavioral Science from Wilmington University in 1983, his career in public service began in the Delaware General Assembly, where he served as chief of staff for the House of Representatives for seven years.
 Dr. Brainard left the legislature in 1993 when he was appointed director of external affairs at the Delaware Department of Transportation.
 After graduation from Widener Law School in 1994, he was named assistant vice president for personnel and legal affairs at Delaware Technical Community College.
 Dr. Brainard then served as executive vice president at the Delaware State Chamber of Commerce.
 He left the Chamber in 2002 to serve as Governor Ruth Ann Minner’s chief of staff, where he developed aggressive agendas which included passage of landmark legislation such as the Student Excellence Equals Degrees (SEED) scholarship, the Delaware Cancer Treatment program, and workers’ compensation reform.
-He returned to Delaware Tech as assistant campus director for the Stanton/George Campus in 2008 and was appointed vice president and campus director in 2011.
+He returned to Delaware Tech as assistant campus director for the Stanton/Wilmington Campus in 2008 and was appointed vice president and campus director in 2011.
 In this role, Dr. Brainard worked with the business community and state economic development leaders, including Governor Jack Markell, to respond to emerging workforce needs for existing and new businesses in Delaware.
-In July 2013, Delaware Tech’s Board of Trustees appointed Dr. Brainard as executive vice president of the College, which allowed him to work directly with the president to provide strategic thinking and direction for all operational areas of the college.
-On August 4, 2014 Dr. Brainard was appointed president of Delaware Tech.
+In July 2013, Delaware Tech’s Board of Trustees appointed Dr. Brainard as executive vice president of the College and on August 4, 2014, Dr. Brainard was appointed as the fifth president of Delaware Tech.